 A Note About Hair Cycling

 Dogs go through periods of increased shedding, and it’s not just in the spring and fall.
-A sudden increase in shed hair can just be a part of your pet’s normal hair cycling.
+A sudden increase in shed hair can just be a part of your pet’s normal hair cycle.

 No need to raise concern unless the time frame lasts longer than a few weeks.
 Just increase your pet’s grooming and brushing at this time.